beautiful-orca/JAudioSync/README.md

     - Save Playlist as [./Music/Playlist.m3u8](./Music/Playlist.m3u8)
 - Run: `yourscript.py [-h] [--s_time 18:55:00] [--pl_pos 1] [--resume]`
     - `--s_time`, optional: Time the playback should be scheduled today in the format hh:mm:ss, default: now + 3 seconds
-    - `--pl_pos`, optional: Start track number in playlist, 1 - number of tracks in playlist, default: starting from 1
+    - `--pl_pos`, optional: Start track number in playlist, 1 - [number of tracks], default: starting from 1
     - `--resume`, optional: Resume playback from last saved track number of playlist (not ready to use)